sudish-666/Digital-Literacy/Digital Literacy/task-5-cybercrime/reflection.md

 While researching UPI fraud, what surprised me most was how psychologically sophisticated these attacks are.
-The fraudsters do not hack any system — they simply manipulate the victim into authorizing the transaction themselves.
+The fraudsters do not hack any system — they simply manipulate the victim into authorising the transaction themselves.
 The fact that something as simple as scanning a QR code can drain your bank account, and that thousands of educated young people fall for this every month, was genuinely alarming.
-I also did not realize that India has a dedicated
+I also did not realise that India has a dedicated
 24x7 cybercrime helpline (1930) and a national reporting portal (cybercrime.gov.in) specifically for these cases.